Philadelphia Chapter 7 Bankruptcy Lawyer

 The first reason why someone would not want to file under Chapter 7 is if they owned assets with significant equity.
 Equity is the value of an asset above and beyond any liens on that asset.
 For example, if you own a home that is valued at $200,000.00, and the amount remaining to be paid on your mortgage note is $100,000.00, the equity in your home is the difference of $100,000.00 (but slightly less if subtracting costs of about ten percent).

-In that instance, a debtor would be disadvantaged by filing for Chapter 7, because her unsecured debts would not be discharged unless she paid her creditors or surrendered her house.
+In that instance, you would be disadvantaged by filing for Chapter 7, because your unsecured debts would not be discharged unless you paid your creditors or surrendered your house.
 How much she would have to pay her creditors would depend on how much debt she owed and how much equity she retains in her assets.
-If she has equity in her house exceeding approximately $22,000.00, that means that the debtor must either give up that asset, or pay her unsecured creditors that unprotected amount of equity.
+If she has equity in her house exceeding approximately $22,000.00, that means that the debtor must either give up that asset or pay her unsecured creditors that unprotected amount of equity.

 This content was written on behalf of Greg Prosmushkin.